DannyBen/bashly/examples/multiline/README.md

 environment_variables:
 - name: multi_vitamin
   help: |-
     Environment variables can also use multiple lines.
-This can be useful if we need to explain - in excruciating detail - what the environemnt variable is used for.
+This can be useful if we need to explain - in excruciating detail - what the environment variable is used for.
 ````